vonnieda/dimple/README.md

 # Features

-- [ ] Smart mixes/radio for anything: artists, albums, genres, moods, decades,
-      etc. Anything can be the source for a new mix.
+- [ ] Smart stations for anything: artists, albums, genres, moods, decades, etc. Anything can be the source for a new mix.
 - [ ] Offline support: stores metadata for all tracks locally, and track audio for all tracks marked offine.